yanshiqiang/slim3-restful-api-seed/README.md

 ### Controllers

 Controllers are typically stored in the `app/Controller` directory, however they can technically live in any directory or any sub-directory.
-All controllers should extend the `App\Base\Controller` class, which is stored in the `app/Base` directory.
-The base controller may be used as a place to put shared controller logic.
+All controllers should extend the `App\Controller\Controller` class, which is used as a place to put shared controller logic.

 #### Creating a new Controller